cvasilak/AccessJ/README.md

 AccessJ is an iPhone front-end to Java Management Extensions (JMX).
 As it's back-end engine it uses the excellent [Jolokia][2] library.

+Upon starting the application for the first time, a demo server is provided so that you can experience the application.

 Features
 --------